18-1-SKKU-OSS/2018-1-OSS-L4-2-/smartapp-developers-guide/async-http.rst

 .. _async_http_when_to_use:

-When to use asynchronous HTTP requests
+When to use synchronous HTTP requests
 --------------------------------------

 Simply put, prefer asynchronous unless it is proven that synchronous is required.